mepis/llama-server/README.md

+### WARNING

+Llama.cpp Management Suite was developed with heavy assitance using LLMs.
+Humans (me) operated as a project manager, applying corrections where necessary and testing as needed.
+Code reviews are performed occasionally.

+Llama.cpp Management Suite is a hobby project created as a tool for myself.
+Thorough testing is not performed.
+Please be aware of this.
+Traditional development practices may not be followed.

 # Llama.cpp Management Suite

 A comprehensive set of bash scripts for installing, compiling, upgrading, launching, and managing Llama.cpp on various hardware configurations.